 Think you know what your customers want?
 Think again about everything that has changed since the rise of Covid-19.
 The effects of the pandemic and the still dangerous economic prospects for businesses and families have shaped the way we think and live.

 At the height of the pandemic, nearly 80% of Americans suffered financially from job losses, recessions and other hardships.
 As the economy crashes and consumption habits change, consumers remain nervous.

 With tight budgets and shortages of everything from food to cars, many consumers are rearranging their priorities and lifestyle choices.
-Businesses today need to understand consumer needs and expectations in order to adapt to changes in consumer behavior and market their products and services appropriately.
+Latest business news today, businesses need to understand consumer needs and expectations in order to adapt to changes in consumer behavior and market their products and services appropriately.

 How companies can adapt to the biggest changes in consumer behavior

 Today’s consumers are looking for ways to work and play comfortably at home.
 According to a survey by Houzz, 55% of homeowners plan to renovate their home this year.
 Businesses can adapt by promoting products and services that improve the lives of families.
 Focus on the most popular room renovation project: the kitchen.
 Marketing-focused products include cooking equipment, game room equipment, home bars, and anything related to personal entertainment.